 The Corporate Security Unit

-Overall responsibility for employee safety lies with the Management Board.
-Reporting directly to the Management Board, the Corporate Security Unit is made up of the Security Risk and Crisis Management Section and an analysis unit.
+Overall responsibility for employee safety lies with the Management Board, to which the Corporate Security Unit reports directly.
 It was set up in 2016 and is responsible for our global workforce.

-The unit offers advice on the development and quality assurance of GIZ’s security risk and crisis management systems worldwide and provides a base for the company’s security risk management advisors (SRMAs) and country security focal points (CSFPs).
-The Corporate Security Unit also ensures that all seconded employees and staff undertaking business trips to partner countries receive adequate security training before departure.
+The unit also offers advice on the development and quality assurance of GIZ’s security risk and crisis management systems worldwide and ensures that all seconded employees and staff undertaking business trips to partner countries receive appropriate security training before departure.
 It acts as the single point of contact for GIZ and the German Government in the event of a crisis.
 It also coordinates all crisis management responses and chairs GIZ’s crisis team.
-The Security Officer, whose role is to advise staff on all security matters, is also attached to the Corporate Security Unit.
-Within the company, the unit collaborates with other departments on security risk management issues, for example on domestic security.
+The Security Officer is also attached to the unit.

-To ensure that GIZ fulfils its duty of care, the Corporate Security Unit organises appropriate training to raise awareness of security issues among the staff groups concerned and promote a company-wide security risk culture.
-It works closely with COPE, the company’s in-house psychological counselling service, especially in crisis situations.
+To ensure that GIZ fulfils its duty of care, the Corporate Security Unit organises appropriate training to raise awareness of security issues among the staff concerned and promote a company-wide security risk culture.

 Security risk and crisis management outside Germany